TusharKukra/ObjectDetectorTensorflow/README.md

 ### Building
 * Open Android Studio, and from the Welcome screen, select Open an existing Android Studio project.

-* From the Open File or Project window that appears, navigate to and select the tensorflow-lite/examples/object_detection/android directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
+* From the Open File or Project window that appears, navigate to and select the 'ObjectDetectorTensorflow' directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
 Click OK.

 * If it asks you to do a Gradle Sync, click OK.